 It’s tablescape day for my dinner club group, and I love creating and sharing tablescapes with you!!
 That’s why I can’t wait to show you how to create a football tailgate party tablescape, or at least my twist on the theme.

-Since the Superbowl is right around the corner, this would be a perfect for a game day party!
+Since we’re in the beginning of football season, this would be a perfect for a game day party!

 I have to admit I was a little concerned when we decided on a football theme this month.
 I had no ideas for what to do, but knew I didn’t want to spend a lot of money on a specific theme table.